cogentcore/core/undo/README.md

 This means that the first Undo action must save the current state before doing the undo.

-The Idx is always on the last state saved, which will then be the one that would be undone for an undo action.
+The Index is always on the last state saved, which will then be the one that would be undone for an undo action.